-38 This section does not change existing law to the extent that it allows rejection of an 39 applicant based on lack of qualification or misconduct unrelated to a criminal conviction.
+This section does not change existing law to the extent that it allows rejection of an applicant based on lack of qualification or misconduct unrelated to a criminal conviction.
+Nothing in this Section or any other part of the Act authorizes or requires preferences for applicants who have criminal convictions.

-1 Nothing in this Section or any other part of the Act authorizes or requires preferences for 2 3 applicants who have criminal convictions.
-3 4 5 The time elapsed since the misconduct occurred may be relevant.
-Some jurisdictions have a term of years, after which, if the individual has not been convicted of another crime, 6 rehabilitation is presumed.
-See, e.g. , N.M.
+The time elapsed since the misconduct occurred may be relevant.
+Some jurisdictions have a term of years, after which, if the individual has not been convicted of another crime, rehabilitation is presumed.
+See, e.g., N.M.
 STAT.
-ANN. § 28-2-4(B) (three years after 0 7 imprisonment or completion of parole and probation); N.D.
+ANN. § 28-2-4(B) (three years after imprisonment or completion of parole and probation); N.D.
 CENT.
-CODE § 12.1-33-02.1(2)(c) 8 (five years after discharge from parole, probation or imprisonment).
-See Alfred Blumstein & 9 Kiminori Nakamura, Redemption in the Presence of Widespread Criminal Background Checks, 10 47 CRIMINOLOGY 327, 327 (2009) ("Recidivism probability declines with time 'clean,' so there is 10 some point in time when a person with a criminal record who remained free of further contact 12 with the criminal justice system is of no greater risk than any counterpart of the same age, an 12 indication of redemption from the mark of crime.")
-13 14 indication of redemption from the mark of errine.
-15 Some sources provide more specific guidelines which may be helpful to decision-makers.
-16 The following is from the Model Sentencing and Corrections Act: 10 The following is from the Woder Schenening and Corrections Act.
-18 Model Sentencing and Corrections Act, § 4-1005.
-19 [Discrimination; Direct Relationship].
-20 21 (a) This section applies only to acts of discrimination directed at 22 persons who have been convicted of an offense and discharged 23 from their sentence.
-24 25 (b) It is unlawful discrimination, solely by reason of a conviction: 26 27 (1) for an employer to discharge, refuse to hire, or 28 otherwise to discriminate against a person with respect to the 29 compensation, terms, conditions, or privileges of his employment.
-30 For purposes of this section, "employer" means this State and its 31 political subdivisions and a private individual or organization 32 [employing 15 or more employees for each working day in each of 33 20 or more calendar weeks in the current or preceding calendar 34 25 year]; 35 36 (2) for a trade vegetional or professional school to 30 37 (2) for a trade, vocational, or professional school to suspend, expel, refuse to admit, or otherwise discriminate against a 38 person; 39 person, 40 (3) for a labor organization or other organization in which 41 membership is a condition of employment or of the practice of an 42 occupation or profession to exclude or to expel from membership 43 or otherwise to discriminate against a person; or 44 45 (4) for this State or any of its political subdivisions to 46 suspend or refuse to issue or renew a license, permit, or certificate
+CODE § 12.1-33-02.1(2)(c) (five years after discharge from parole, probation or imprisonment).
+See Alfred Blumstein & Kiminori Nakamura, Redemption in the Presence of Widespread Criminal Background Checks, 47 CRIMINOLOGY 327, 327 (2009) ("Recidivism probability declines with time 'clean,' so there is some point in time when a person with a criminal record who remained free of further contact with the criminal justice system is of no greater risk than any counterpart of the same age, an indication of redemption from the mark of crime.")

+Some sources provide more specific guidelines which may be helpful to decision-makers.
+The following is from the Model Sentencing and Corrections Act:

+Model Sentencing and Corrections Act, § 4-1005.
+[Discrimination; Direct Relationship].

+(a) This section applies only to acts of discrimination directed at persons who have been convicted of an offense and discharged from their sentence.

+(b) It is unlawful discrimination, solely by reason of a conviction:

+(1) for an employer to discharge, refuse to hire, or otherwise to discriminate against a person with respect to the compensation, terms, conditions, or privileges of his employment.
+For purposes of this section, "employer" means this State and its political subdivisions and a private individual or organization [employing 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year];

+(2) for a trade, vocational, or professional school to suspend, expel, refuse to admit, or otherwise discriminate against a person;

+(3) for a labor organization or other organization in which membership is a condition of employment or of the practice of an occupation or profession to exclude or to expel from membership or otherwise to discriminate against a person; or

+(4) for this State or any of its political subdivisions to suspend or refuse to issue or renew a license, permit, or certificate necessary to practice or engage in an occupation or profession.